machinalis/mypy-django-example/README.md

 ## A demo project for django-mypy

 This repository contains an implementation of the [django 1.10 tutorial](https://docs.djangoproject.com/en/1.10/intro/tutorial01/) extended with PEP-484 type annotations.
-It's goal is to be used as an example and demonstration of the [mypy-django](https://github.com/machinalis/mypy-django) type stubs project.
-See the README file at https://github.com/machinalis/mypy-django for more details
+Its goal is to be used as an example and demonstration of the [mypy-django](https://github.com/machinalis/mypy-django) type stubs project.
+See the README file at https://github.com/machinalis/mypy-django for more details.

 ## Usage

-To typecheck this you should install mypy-django and run:
+To type check the project you should install mypy-django and run:

 ```
 $ mypy --strict-optional -p polls